csun-ece/ece524-lab1/instruction/README.md

 Hint: Think about counters.

-:question: **Question 7:** If you have a board that has a base clock rate of 50 MHz, what should be the max count for the clock divider?

 ## Procedure

 :point_right: **Task 1:** Design a frequency divider counter that slows down the input clock frequency to the FPGA to 1 Hz.